|

 often abuse their own bodies or exploit each other on a very adolescent and masturbatory

+level.
 So, to answer your question, yes, you are

 allowed to convert.
 But again, converting will not take sinful inclinations away.
 Instead,